-All international students and employees with the F-1, J-1, and H-1B visa categories must file certain tax forms with the federal government.
+All international students and employees with the F-1, J-1, and H-1B visa categories, and their dependents, must file certain tax forms with the federal government.

-- If you were present in the U.S. during any part of the tax year, you must file tax forms for that year.
+- If you were present in the U.S. during any part of the year, you must file tax forms. (e.g. if you were in the U.S. in 2016, then you will file a tax form in 2017)

 - You must file forms even if you received no taxable income during the year, or if your income is tax exempt under a tax treaty.

-Glacier Tax Prep is an easy-to-use online tool that will help you prepare your federal and state tax returns is now available to Northwestern students and scholars.
-You should have received an email from your international student advisor by March 15, 2016, containing your personalized Glacier Tax Prep access code.
-If you did not receive an email and were present in the U.S. in 2015, please email your advisor for a Glacier Tax Prep access code.
+GLACIER Tax Prep is an easy-to-use online tool that will help you prepare your federal tax returns will soon be available to Northwestern students and scholars.
+You will receive an email from your international student advisor no later than February 28, 2017, containing your personalized Glacier Tax Prep access code.
+If you did not receive an email and were present in the U.S. in 2016, please email your advisor for a GLACIER Tax Prep access code.
 List of Advisors

 The staff at the IO are not trained tax professionals and are not able to provide one-on-one advising regarding filing tax returns, questions about forms, etc. We can provide general advice and information, and we can direct you toward tax resources: